Share

 Since then, other alien BGC ecosystems have been discovered on a number of worlds further to anti-spinward.
 At first thought to be more examples of the Steelcliff BGC system, analysis proved that they were in fact completely unrelated to it, but very similar to one another.
 In one case the BGC system was also very young, not more than a few hundred years old and still spreading through the planetary crust.

-The fact that this area of space is the part of Terragen space closest to the Low Emission Zone has lead to the theory among some Terragen xenologists that perhaps there actually is a civilisation in the Zone, but that it uses BGC to colonise worlds using artificial panspermia and is either highly solipsist or is hiding for some reason.
-Several more paranoid speculators hypothesise that the apparent absence of any other civilisations in the Zone is due to their destruction by the alien BGC civilisation and that the difficulties detected in HEEC 1 are a result of subversion by the BGC civilisation as it continues to expand around the galaxy.
+The fact that this area of space is the part of Terragen space closest to the Low Emission Zone has led to the theory among some Terragen xenologists that perhaps there actually is a civilisation in the Zone, but that it uses BGC to colonise worlds using artificial panspermia and is either highly solipsist or is hiding for some reason.
+Several more paranoid speculators hypothesise that the apparent absence of any other civilisations in the Zone is due to their destruction by the alien BGC civilisation and that some of the conflicts detected in MEEC-MW-1 are a result of subversion by the BGC civilisation as it continues to expand around the galaxy.
 The fact that all but one of the worlds discovered to contain alien BGC systems share an origin indicates to these theorisers that the Low Emission Zone civilisation is now starting to appear in Terragen space, and they are now calling for Something To Be Done, despite the lack of any solid evidence one way or another.

 Related Articles